Annual pay award

 - benchmark salary data

-2. The Provost’s Board will set the pay mandate, which is the total amount of money that can be spent by the College on the annual pay award.
+- The UMB will set the pay mandate, which is the total amount of money that can be spent by the College on the annual pay award.

-3. The JTUs make their pay claim which sets out a request for a specified pay increase amount and includes the reasoning behind the requested amount.
+- The JTUs make their pay claim which sets out a request for a specified pay increase amount, including the rationale behind this.

-5. Following each meeting, the College position will be confirmed in writing and published on this webpage and be available to view by all staff.
-Responses from the JTUs will also be published.
+- Following each meeting, both the College Negotiating side and the JTU side will draft joint statements on the progress made.
+These statements will be published on this webpage and be available to view by all staff.

-8. HR will apply any salary increase to all salaries covered by local pay bargaining.
-The effective date will be 1 August, and the changes to salaries are then processed by Payroll.
-Where a decision to implement a pay award is made after 1 August, the pay award will be backdated to 1 August.
+- In previous years, the typical process sees the HR team apply any salary increase to all salaries covered by local pay bargaining, effective from 1 August (with the changes to salaries processed by Payroll).
+Where a decision to implement a pay award is made after 1 August, the pay award is backdated to 1 August.
+For this year’s negotiations, the UMB have committed to bring forward an element of the College’s full and final pay offer to January (to reflect the savings from the reduced USS contributions) with the remainder of the pay award paid in August 2024.

 Who is involved in local pay bargaining?